South Sudan - GOAL Global Skip to content

 Building resilience to climate shocks and stresses

 Closely linked to GOAL's work in Resilient Health, our team have been delivering comprehensive nutrition programming in South Sudan for three decades.
-This focuses on the provision of preventive and curative interventions to build communities’ understanding of nutrition, encourage positive practice and treat identified cases.
+In 2024, over 1 million people were reached with GOAL's food and nutrition security interventions in South Sudan.
+Our nutrition programming focuses on the provision of preventive and curative interventions to build communities’ understanding of nutrition, encourage positive practice and treat identified cases.

 Work also includes a supplementary feeding programme, with resilience-building activity designed to increase food production - targeting good agronomic practices to staple crop farmers, who share their learning with wider groups.
 GOAL also provides cash transfers for people in the lean season, when volatile weather conditions put agricultural livelihoods at risk.